QuentinTerwinghe/optimy-acme/documentation/README.md

 - **Liskov Substitution**: Implementations are substitutable for their interfaces
 - **Interface Segregation**: Specific interfaces over general-purpose ones
 - **Dependency Inversion**: Depend on abstractions, not concretions

-For more details, see the [CLAUDE.md](../CLAUDE.md) file in the project root.